EZ-Robotics/EZ-Site/projects/2024-01-28-ez-template/index.md

 ## [v1.x](https://github.com/EZ-Robotics/EZ-Template/tree/f4c287dc3cea8c95cdbbd47939ef41c1d5a2f749)
 ### About
 The goal of EZ-Template shifted over time.
-This started out as my [codebase on my Tower Takeover robot](https://github.com/EZ-Robotics/EZ-GOOFY), and as I progressed through Change Up I got increasingly annoyed at how convoluted it was to give the code all the information it needed.
+This started as my [codebase on my Tower Takeover robot](https://github.com/EZ-Robotics/EZ-GOOFY), and as I progressed through Change Up I got increasingly annoyed at how convoluted it was to give the code all the information it needed.
 I made a brand new project and copied over all of my drive base code, and had a [single configuration file](https://github.com/EZ-Robotics/EZ-Template/blob/f4c287dc3cea8c95cdbbd47939ef41c1d5a2f749/include/EZ-Template/setup.hpp).

 ### Features
 - simple to set up a project